 This is not to say that you need to do it all at once.
 You can make the stock a few days or a week in advance if you like, or even longer if you freeze it.

 Making beef stock is somewhat more challenging than making chicken stock.
-That's because making beef stock requires roasting the bones, which is in the part where the stock gets its color.
+That's because you have to roast the bones for making beef stock.
+That roastedness is in the part what gives the stock its color.

 Making chicken stock is much more straightforward — it's a relatively a simple matter of simmering chicken bones (feet and wing tips are superb for making chicken stock because they're loaded with cartilage) along with a few aromatic vegetables and herbs.

-So whether you make your own stock or use store-bought (or a combination), you're going to need to make a lot.
-That's because you need three cups of the Espagnole sauce and another 2 cups to make the demi-glace.
+Whether you make your own stock or use store-bought (or a combination), you're going to need a lot.
+You need three cups to make the Espagnole sauce and another 2 cups to make the demi-glace.
 Rather than crowd up the recipe with instructions for everything, use this recipe for the Espagnole sauce.

-Finally, you'll notice that this recipe doesn't call for you to season the finished demi-glace with Kosher salt.
-That's because you might be using the demi-glace to make another sauce, in which case you should season that sauce, whatever it is before you serve it.
-But if you're serving the demi-glace as a finished sauce, go ahead and season it to taste at the very end.
+Finally, this recipe doesn't call for you to season the finished demi-glace.
+That's because you might be using it to make another sauce, in which case you should season that sauce, whatever it is, before you serve it.
+But if you're serving the demi-glace as a finished sauce, go ahead and season it to taste, with Kosher salt, at the very end.